If you’re in the business of publishing content online, it goes without saying that you have some sort of personal or business goals in doing so.

 Ryan: Which platform do you recommend people start building their website on, in order to be an attractive buyout prospect one day?

 James: “It really depends on the individual, the business concept, brand, and level of control required as to what platform is ‘best’ in a particular situation.
-Investors looking to acquire online businesses will place emphasis on sites that are built on stable, scalable, and feature-rich platforms that can easily be extended, if required.
+Investors looking to buy a blog or other type of online business will place emphasis on sites that are built on stable blogging platforms will be scalable and feature-rich, so they can easily be extended, if required.
 My top two recommendations would be WordPress and Shopify.”

 [Note from Ryan]: Personally, I use WordPress for all of my websites that don’t require an intense amount of custom features.
 It’s incredibly easy to learn how to use, and it allows for quick implementation of many different kinds of revenue-driving levers like selling eBooks, downloadable guides, and online courses.